-The Onus is on Vendors to Create Time
+The Onus is on Vendors to Create Time For Radiologists

 It’s often said that time is our most valuable commodity.
-More often than not, we are always striving to find more time but how do we create time?
+More often than not, we are always striving to find more time but how do we create time for radiologists?
 This is particularly true in healthcare.
 Greater demand for imaging and new workflow processes bombard radiologists and radiology staff, resulting in continually increasing workloads.
 Clinicians are always facing the challenge of doing more with less and to move faster.
 At the same time there is an expectation to maintain a high quality of patient care and outcomes.

 Most AI products today are point solutions built to do a very specific, singular thing to address a very precise need.
 For example: lung nodule detection.
 A radiologist can use AI to detect a lung nodule, measure it and report on it.
 However, these solutions only buy radiologists seconds, taking dozens of non-interoperable AI algorithms to bring significant time savings and value to radiology workflow.